jie17/electronic-gmail/README.md

 ## Functions

 - Shows number of unread emails in Dock.
+- Shows notifications in notification center when new emails come.
 - Checks new email per ~20 seconds, which is faster than the default ~2.5 minutes.

 ## Credits